 Good oral hygiene, good diet, and natural breath fresheners will make your dog’s breath pleasing to everyone.
 After all, your dog is your best friend and best friends take care of each other.
 Your dog will be healthier and more confident with great smelling breath.

-If your dog’s breath continues to smell after trying all of these solutions, we suggest contacting your local veterinarian.
+If your dog’s breath continues to smell after trying all of these solutions, we suggest contacting your vet and looking into pet credit options.